misotril/odin-recipes/README.md

 The current project is a Recipe Website

-I iwll have demonstrated thorough knowledge of HTML.
+I wll have demonstrated thorough knowledge of HTML.